mwwojcik/airline-reservation-system/readme.md

 **Loyality programs**

 Using airline services involves granting the user bonus points.
 Each dollar spent adds up 10 bonus points.
+The user can exchange the accumulated bonus points for the indicated discounts and privileges.
+They will be included in the next booking.

+If the user has 500 to 1000 points, he can use a more extensive menu.
+If the user has 1000 to 3000 points, he is entitled to take 1 piece of luggage.
+If the user has 3000 to 5000 points,, he has the right to choose a place in business class (if available).

+Each of the privileges can be exchanged for a cash discount (2% from the base ticket price for every 1000 points)

+The special offers catalog is managed by the Sales Department.

 **Checking availability**